 Also?
 Christian Louboutin shoes are made in Italy!

 I decided that my consolation prize should be a pair of Chanel sunglasses.
 Unfortunately, Chanel’s security seemed like a hilarious satire… big refrigerator sized guys with ear pieces were overseeing everything, they looked like Secret Service.
 I must’ve come across as some sort of sticky fingered menace because I was assigned my very own security guy!
 He stood a couple of meters away, watching me like a hawk as I tried on sunglasses, which by the way, were covered in fingerprints and sell online for 100€ less than in that fancy pants Saint-Honoré boutique.
-(They’re being delivered on Monday, and will probably have less fingerprints, too!)
+(They’re being delivered on Monday, and will probably have fewer fingerprints, too!)

-In Paris’ defense however, it was cold and rained everyday.
+In Paris’ defense however, it was cold and rained every day.
 Had the trees been budding, the sun been shining, and had I been able to stroll along the Seine, have my portrait drawn, have a picnic, take the less obvious photos, and do anything other than huddle under an umbrella or a crowded café canopy, I might’ve loved Paris.

 Or maybe if I didn’t already live in Europe, Paris would’ve had a dramatic culture shock effect that would’ve kept me longing to go back for years.
 Maybe traveling is like heroin and the more you do it, the bigger hit you need to achieve the same high ; -)